January 8 - Unconditional War on Poverty is declared by President Johnson in his State of the Union address.

 The Ralph W. Findley Education Fund is created; this fund will help the clients and their children further their education with a grant of $250.

 Cuyahoga County Commissioners declare today - September 22 - "Ralph W. Findley Day."

 Volumes I of the Ohio Poverty Indicator is published.
 Head Start is funded to serve 3,677 children.
 Fannie M. Lewis, Councilwoman in Cleveland Ward 7, is elected President of the Board of Trustees.
-Her tenure as President is the longest ever for the CEOGC Board.
+Her tenure as President is the longest ever for the Council Board.

-CEOGC staff assumes direct operations of Head Start services for 722 children.
+The Council assumes direct operations of Head Start services for 722 children.

 Board of Trustees and Executive Director negotiate for four new facilities for program expansion.

 A newly constructed Head Start facility with 14 classrooms, G.E.D. literacy programs, will be completed in 1997.
 Head Start / CEOGC's Board of Trustees approved naming the site The Louis Stokes Head Start Center.